romsar/gonertia/README.md

 In this regard, we have to do some things manually that are done automatically in frameworks.

 One of them is displaying validation errors after redirects via `Location` and `Back` methods.
-You should write your own implementation of `gonertia.FlashProvider` which will have to store error data into the user's session and return this data (you can get the user ID from the context depending on your application).
+You have to write your own implementation of `gonertia.FlashProvider` which will have to store error data into the user's session and return this data (you can get the user ID from the context depending on your application).

 ```go
 i, err := inertia.New(